tinymce/antora-extension-livedemos/README.md

     - Useful for testing things that aren't in the main channel, yet
     - Remove this setting once the feature is in the main channel

-**Note**: Provide optional parameters in coma separated name-value pairs into the square bracket following `id`.
+**Note**: Provide optional parameters in comma separated name-value pairs into the square bracket following `id`.